Camrynbl/COVID-19-Info-For-Students-by-a-Student/stable-content-pages.md/Local-Resources.md

 * [The Eagle](https://theeagle.com/): Bryan-College Station newspaper
 * [KBTX News 3](https://www.kbtx.com/): Bryan-College Station newstation

 > *DISCLAIMER: This webpage is not created or maintained by any Texas A&M System departments or organizations.
-This website is created to provide resource information, not medical instruction or advise.
+This website is created to provide resource information, not medical instruction or advice.
 Refer to list of national, state, and local resources for all COVID-19 information.*